PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 updated features:
-all features are now split into modules which you can enable or disable (all are enabled by default)
+all features are now split into modules which you can enable or disable (all are enabled by default) some features have additional configuration options

+new features:
+god keepsake uses are refreshed/reset to 1 after completing a region